opensearch-project/documentation-website/_neural-search-plugin/index.md

 has_toc: false
 ---

+The Neural Search plugin is an experimental feature.
+For updates on the progress of Compare Search Results and other search relevance features, or if you want to leave feedback that could help improve the feature, make an issue in the [Neural Search repo](https://github.com/opensearch-project/neural-search).
+{: .warning}

-The OpenSearch Neural Search plugin enables the integration of Machine Learning (ML) language models into their search workloads.
-Because language models can sometime require a over 100mb of memory, the Neural Search plugin automatically turns your index documents into vectors and ingests your vectorized documents into an OpenSearch index.
+The OpenSearch Neural Search plugin enables the integration of Machine Learning (ML) language models into user's search workloads.
+During ingestion and search, you can provide text through a search query.
+At query time, the Neural Search plugin automatically transforms the text into vectors to be used in vector search.

-## Install the Neural Search plugin
+The Neural Search plugin comes bundled with OpenSearch.
+For more information, see [Managing plugins](({{site.url}}{{site.baseurl}}/opensearch/install/plugins#managing-plugins))

 ## Ingest data with Neural Search